jeanbmar/s3-sync-client/README.md

 Most of the existing repo and NPM modules encounter one or more of the following limitations:

-- Require AWS CLI to be installed
+- requires AWS CLI to be installed
-- Use Etag to perform file comparison (Etag should be considered an opaque field, and should not be used)
+- uses Etag to perform file comparison (Etag should be considered an opaque field, and should not be used)
-- Limit S3 bucket object listing to 1000 objects
+- limits S3 bucket object listing to 1000 objects
-- Support syncing bucket with local, but doesn't support syncing local with bucket
+- supports syncing bucket with local, but doesn't support syncing local with bucket
-- Use outdated dependencies
+- uses outdated dependencies
-- Is unmaintained
+- is unmaintained

 The following JavaScript modules suffer at least one of the limitations: